knpuniversity/javascript/knpu/ep1-basics/javascript-templating.md

 template and our Underscore.js, client-side template.
 Copy all the `<tr>` code, then paste it into the new `script` tag.

-Now, pdate things to use the Underscore.js templating format.
+Now, update things to use the Underscore.js templating format.
 So, `<%= totalWeightLifted %>`.

 This is the print syntax, and I'm using a `totalWeightLifted` variable because eventually we're going to pass these keys to the template as variables: `totalWeightLifted`, `reps`,